Diocese of Cashel and Ossory: Previous entities

 The bishoprics of Ferns and Leighlin were united in 1597.
 Over 238 years, there were twenty-nine bishops of that united diocese.

-Under the Church Temporalities (Ireland) Act 1833, the united bishopric of Ferns and Leighlin merged with the bishopric of Ossory to form the United Dioceses of Ossory, Ferns and Leighlin on 12 July 1835.
+Under the Church Temporalities (Ireland) Act 1833 (3 & 4 Will.
+4. c.
+37), the united bishopric of Ferns and Leighlin merged with the bishopric of Ossory to form the United Dioceses of Ossory, Ferns and Leighlin on 12 July 1835.
 Over the next 142 years, there were twelve bishops of that united diocese.

 Under the same Act, the Archdiocese of Cashel and Emly merged with the United Dioceses of Waterford and Lismore from 14 August 1833.
 The resultant union was styled the "United Dioceses of Cashel and Waterford".

 In 1977, the see of "Ossory, Ferns and Leighlin" merged with the neighbouring see of the United Dioceses of Cashel and Waterford.
 The resultant union was styled the "United Dioceses of Cashel and Ossory"; it is this entity which continues in existence today.

 At a specially convened Synod of the United Diocese of Cashel and Ossory and the Diocese of Ferns held on Saturday 25 May 2013, it was decided that the Diocese of Ferns, which had operated as an autonomous entity with its own Diocesan Council and Synod, would be fully merged with the Diocese of Cashel and Ossory to constitute the United Diocese of Cashel, Ferns and Ossory.
-This change came into effect on the occasion of the Diocesan Synod held at Enniscorthy, Co.
-Wexford on Wednesday 23 October 2013.
+This change came into effect on the occasion of the Diocesan Synod held at Enniscorthy, County Wexford on Wednesday 23 October 2013.

 The Ossory Clerical Society/Association was an evangelical organisation founded by Church of Ireland Clergy in Ossory in 1800.